SpotifySocial/SpotifySocialApp/back/README.md

 - Fetches the friends of the current logged in user
 - Returned HTTP codes and responses:
 	- 200: JSON array.
 One JSON for every friend.
 The keys of the JSON are the same as described in /profile
-	- 500: Database Error: Cannot find userid
+	- 500: Internal Server Error!
+Failed to fetch friend data from ID
 	- 500: Database Error: Error finding friends

 ### http://localhost:8080/get/requests